How do I get help with my finances?

 Where you start depends on the issue that you have and the context.
 Everybody benefits from coaching – all the best performers in the world have coaches – but, if the issue is purely technical in nature and you’re comfortable engaging with the financial system, then you probably need regulated advice.
 If you have an unhealthy money pattern – e.g. uncontrolled spending or severe money anxiety – then coaching is the best place to start.
 And without coaching, you can’t build awareness of what’s driving your behaviour.
 Similarly, if you’ve tried to change and can’t, then you need a coach.
 If you’d like to understand more about coaching, you can go to my coaching page here or listen to some of my podcasts here.

 For everybody else, it depends on whether your main focus is on the practical side, or the behavioural side.
 Most people are looking for financial guidance and this is fine as long as there are no emotional or behavioural blocks to implementing the guidance.
 A Financial Coach can help with non-regulated advice and guidance.
-A good Money Coach will help with practical and behavioural guidance.
-So if you’re looking to change a behaviour or build a new behaviour, then this is the best place to start.
+A good Money Coach will help with practical tips and behavioural guidance.
+So if you’re looking to understand, change or build a behaviour, then this is the best place to start.
 A good Money Coach will also be able to direct you to a network of professionals who can help with technical questions and regulated advice.
 Some planning firms now offer money coaching services alongside regulated advice, so this is another way to get practical and behavioural support.

 This article is intended as a brief introduction and there are many activities that overlap the advice, guidance and coaching buckets.
-Please feel free to contact me with any money questions.

 Please refer to the link below for more details on the difference between advice and guidance.